-If a customer cancels an order or needs to return items, you can create return shipping labels and restock returned inventory fit for resale using the Returns panel on an order within SKULabs.
+If you'd prefer to manage returns directly within SKULabs, you can create return shipping labels and restock returned inventory fit for resale using our built in Returns panel on orders.
+Depending on when/how you process returns, there are a few options to consider.

-Tip: Some channels allow you to restock item quantities when products are refunded.
-If prompted, always make sure to leave this option unchecked to prevent accidentally restocking returned item quantities directly to your channel's inventory.
+Note: If your sales channel allows you to restock refunded items that were never fulfilled, make sure to leave this option unchecked to prevent accidentally restocking returned item quantities directly to your channel's inventory.
 All inventory adjustments should be made in SKULabs.

 If returned items should not be made available for sale, but you still need to process a formal return for an order, continue reading.

-For shipped orders or items that have been already been deducted, process any refunds or returns on the channel directly, then create a return on the order within SKULabs.
-Depending on when/how you process returns, there are a few options.
+Process any refunds or returns on the channel directly, then create a return on the order within SKULabs.

 Create a return shipping label